East Dean and Friston

 East Dean and Friston is a civil parish in the Wealden District of East Sussex, England.The two villages in the parish are in a dry valley on the South Downs – between Eastbourne three miles (4.8 km) to the east and Seaford an equal distance to the west.
 The main A259 road goes through both village centres.
 The coast and much of the land between it and the A259 from the east edge of Seaford to the west edge of Eastbourne is owned by the National Trust, and this has prevented further development to the area.
 The civil parish was formed on 1 April 1999 from "East Dean" and "Friston" parishes.

+A hamlet within the parish, Birling Gap, is owned by the National Trust.
+Some of its cottages have been removed because of coastal erosion.

+The population as of 2021 census is 1,599, down from 1,620 in 2011.

 Governance

-Eastdean and Friston is part of the electoral ward called East Dean.
+East Dean and Friston, which has its own parish council, is part of the electoral ward called East Dean.
 This ward had a population at the 2011 Census of 2,258.

+The villages are both part of Lewes and have been represented by James MacCleary since the 2024 United Kingdom general election where he defeated the incumbent Maria Caulfield.

 The villages

 East Dean lies in the valley bottom: Friston is at the top of the hill to the west.
 Within both villages are a large number of buildings of historic interest.

 The church in East Dean, dedicated to St Simon and St Jude, has a Saxon tower and an unusual Tapsel gate (preventing cattle from entering the churchyard); that at Friston is dedicated to St Mary the Virgin.
 The churches have formed a united benefice since 1688.
 The latter contains Tudor monuments to the local family Selwyn and the grave of the composer Frank Bridge (1879–1941).

-John Eric Bartholomew OBE, stage name Eric Morecambe, of Morecambe & Wise fame, can trace his descent from John Bartholomew (c.1791–1854), a resident of Crowlink, Parish of Friston in the Census of 1841 and was living in the Parish of East Dean in the 1851 Census.
+John Eric Bartholomew OBE, stage name Eric Morecambe, of Morecambe & Wise fame, could trace his descent from John Bartholomew (c.1791–1854), a resident of Crowlink, Parish of Friston in the Census of 1841 and was living in the Parish of East Dean in the 1851 Census.
 John's son, Henry Bartholomew (1829–1908) moved to Overton, Lancashire, near Morecambe in the late 1840s and later into Morecambe itself.
 Henry's third child John Bartholomew 1860–1934 was the father of George Bartholomew 1898–1976, Eric's father.

+Demographics

+According to the 2021 United Kingdom census, the two villages combined have a population of 1,599, down from 1,620 in 2011, an increase from 1,578 in 2001.

+Birthplace

+In 2021, 91.4% (1,463) of the population were born in the United Kingdom, 3.4% (54) European Union, 0.0% (3) in the rest of Europe, 1.7% Africa, 1.6% Middle East and Asia and 1.7% rest of the world.